greenfrog82/TIL_Python/Django/how_to_django/connect_postgresql.md

-# How to connect PostgreSQL
+# How to connect PostgreSQL with Docker

 >* macOS Mojave version 10.14.2
 >* Python 3.7.0